slidejoe/how-to-copy-and-paste/index.md

 ---

 <!--
 You know what AI is also good at?
-Generating picures of rubber ducks in an office setting...
+Generating pictures of rubber ducks in an office setting...
 -->

 ![bg A collection of rubber ducks on computers and laptops with headsets or holding phones.
 AI Generated.](images/rubber-ducks/46237d04-4cb3-4d36-a552-339b38b4655f.jpeg)